DECEUNINCK - QUICK - STEP

 This story started with the new millennium, when Patrick Lefevere left Mapei in late 2000 to set up his own team, originally called Domo and, from 2003 onwards, Quick-Step, with several co-sponsors.
-Czech billionaire Zdeněk Bakala is the current owner and principal shareholder of the team.
+The Czech billionaire Zdeněk Bakala is the current owner and principal shareholder of the team.

 Because it focuses on the classics, especially the Flemish ones, the Belgian squad has never been built to challenge for the Tour de France general classification, where its best result was Michał Kwiatkowski's eleventh place in 2013 until Dan Martin raised the bar by finishing ninth in 2016 and sixth in 2017, followed by Julian Alaphilippe's breakthrough performance in fifth place in 2019.
 This has never stopped it from making the headlines in July, especially with popular French riders.
 Lefevere did not regret giving Richard Virenque a second chance after his ban in 2001, as the rider from the Var department managed to stay ahead of the big guns on the climb up the Mont Ventoux in 2002 and, eleven years after his first attempt, pulled on the yellow jersey in Morzine during the centennial Tour.
 In 2004, still riding for Quick Step, he claimed his seventh and last polka-dot jersey in Paris.
 Later French recruits were also a success for the Flemish outfit, as Cédric Vasseur and Sylvain Chavanel both won Tour stages.